roshandelpoor/super-tools/README.md

 # Super Tools
-Super Tools is a PHP package that provides practical functions to make your coding life easier.
-It includes a variety of tools that can be used in any PHP project.
+Super Tools is a Laravel package that provides practical functions to make your coding life easier.
+It includes a variety of tools that can be used in any Laravel project.

 ## Installation